pavanandrea/AirfoilInverseDesign/README.md

 |  NACA-4412 | 0.008053          | 49.7              | 0.008582          | 93.2              |
 |  Optimized | 0.007027          | 56.9 (+14.5%)     | 0.008169          | 97.9 (+5.1%)      |

-The resulting polar curve does not exhibit the classic "spike" that plagues airfoils optimized by traditional method.
+The resulting polar curve does not exhibit the classic "spike" that plagues airfoils optimized by traditional methods.
 Instead, thanks to the flow-feature parametrization, it presents a wide plateau that facilitates the practical use of the airfoil and makes the design less sensitive to perturbations.
 Obviously the NACA-4412 performs better at high CL values, since the optimizer sacrificed efficiency outside the desired range.

 See example/airfoil_global_optimization.jl and example/airfoil_local_optimization.jl and the documentation for more details.